yanboishere/Chain.Food/README.md

 ---

-These experiences highlight the issue of food waste in urban areas, and the author was inspired to create a decentralized application (Dapp) called Chain.Food to address this problem.
+These experiences highlight the issue of food waste in urban areas, and the author was inspired to create a decentralized application (Dapp) called Chain Food to address this problem.

 ## Food Wasted Data